Outer Banks (TV series): Legal matter

 On December 21, 2020, a North Carolina teacher and author named Kevin Wooten filed a lawsuit against Netflix and the creators of Outer Banks, claiming they stole the plot of his novel Pennywise: The Hunt For Blackbeard's Treasure!.
 Wooten had sought for ongoing royalties and damages payments.
 The lawsuit was ultimately dismissed by federal judge Timothy Batten the following year in favor of the Pate brothers and Burke.
 In a 25-page opinion, Batten noted that the plots of Wooten's novel and the series shared similarities with respect to the themes of shipwrecks and finding buried treasure but opined that the substantial differences in other aspects, such as the plot and characterization, meant that analyzing the plots of both works "at such a high level of abstraction would render every work involving a hunt for treasure susceptible to copyright infringement."

 Awards and nominations

 Other media

 On February 18, 2023, Netflix held a fan event called 'Poguelandia' in Huntington Beach, California.
 Musical performances included: Khalid, Lil Baby, alt-J, Elley Duhé, Surf Mesa, and The Nude Party.
 The Outer Banks starring cast: Chase Stokes, Madelyn Cline, Madison Bailey, Jonathan Daviss, Carlacia Grant, Rudy Pankow, Austin North, and Drew Starkey were in attendance.

+In October 2024, Netflix announced and launched an Outer Banks collaboration with brands such as ASOS, Lottie London, Byrd, PacSun.
+These collaborations were used as promotional material for the show, and feature pieces inspired by, and worn by, the characters featured in Outer Banks.

+On October 16, 2024, Netflix announced the second edition of 'Poguelandia' to be held on November 2, 2024, in Santa Monica, California.
+The event is to include musical performances by Remi Wolf, Jungle, and GloRilla.

+Leading up to the event, cast members Chase Stokes, Madison Bailey, Jonathan Daviss, Carlacia Grant, Rudy Pankow, and Austin North were split up for an international promotional tour making stops in Salvador, Seattle, Chicago, Houston, Miami, and Toronto.